 This course is a continuation of ARTS-1550 with emphasis on the human figure, both as a means of personal expression and objective reality.
 A series of problems is assigned using a variety of media.
 As a matter of policy, the Art Department reserves the right to retain any works created by students it deems worthy for the purpose of exhibition until the end of the academic year.
-Additional laboratory hours may be necessary to complete assignments.
-(3/30/30/0/0/4)
+Additional laboratory credits may be necessary to complete assignments.